Hummingbird Hawk-moth (Macroglossum stellatarum)

 - Scientific Name: Macroglossum stellatarum

 About 2 inches long, the pupa is pale brown, having a prominent appendage on its head.
 It even has two spines occupying the end of its cremaster.
-They remain enclosed within silken cocoons, scattered near the host plants or curled leaves.
+It remains enclosed within silken cocoons, scattered near the host plants or curled leaves.

 Sexual Dimorphism: Present

-Color and Appearance: When opened, the forewings, narrow and shorter than the hindwings, are brown marked with black lines running across in a wavy pattern.
+Color and Appearance: When opened, the forewings, narrow and shorter than the hindwings, are brown, marked with wavy black lines.
 The hindwings appear orange with black markings on the edges.
 When closed, the hind and forewings are brown.
 The lines and markings are not too prominently visible then.

 They have a stout, bullet-like body and a broad abdomen.
 The male species mostly have a fan-like hairy tail, just like the ones seen in hummingbirds, which remains absent in females.